Improving Retrieval for RAG based Question Answering Models on Financial Documents

 With standard RAG pipelines, one can specify the number of documents or chunks the algorithm should return and therefore how many chunks should be fed as context to the input query.
 Generally, the top 1 or 2 chunks are included as context, and these are the best results given a cosine similarity or k-nearest neighbors search.
 However, such algorithms will give the most similar chunks, which might not correspond to the most relevant chunks for context. \\

 Re-ranking algorithms is a method to prioritize the relevance over the similarity of the chunks.
 Essentially, a method like cosine similarity might rank the top 10 chunks, but a separate algorithm will re-rank the algorithms to be based on relevance, and then the top one or two chunks after the re-ranking will be augmented as context to the input query.
-Cohere's re-ranking algorithm is a popular one and it along with others uses additional machine learning and natural language processing techniques to further evaluate relevance beyond a similarity search. \footnote{Cohere.
+Cohere's re-ranking algorithm is a popular one and it along with others uses additional machine learning and natural language processing techniques to further evaluate relevance beyond a similarity search.
+In this paper we utilized a cross-encoder model to score how relevant each retreived chunk was to the question and re ranked the chunks based off the scores.
+The nature of the architecture suggests that cross encoder models have higher accuracy than bi-encoder models for this specific use case. \footnote{Cohere.
 Rerank, 2024. https://cohere.com/rerank}